nocode-js/sequential-workflow-machine/README.md

 [![Build Status](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Factions-badge.atrox.dev%2Fnocode-js%2Fsequential-workflow-machine%2Fbadge%3Fref%3Dmain&style=flat-square)](https://actions-badge.atrox.dev/b4rtaz/sequential-workflow-machine/goto?ref=main) [![License: MIT](https://img.shields.io/github/license/mashape/apistatus.svg?style=flat-square)](/LICENSE) [![View this project on NPM](https://img.shields.io/npm/v/sequential-workflow-machine.svg?style=flat-square)](https://npmjs.org/package/sequential-workflow-machine)

 The powerful sequential workflow machine for frontend and backend applications.
-It provides a simple API for creating own step execution handlers (activities).
+It provides a simple API for creating its own step execution handlers (activities).
 It supports multiple types of activities.
-Internally is uses the [xstate](https://github.com/statelyai/xstate) library.
+Internally it uses the [xstate](https://github.com/statelyai/xstate) library.

 This machine uses the same data model as the [Sequential Workflow Designer](https://github.com/nocode-js/sequential-workflow-designer).
 So you can create a workflow definition in the designer and then run it by this machine easily.